luoyaqifei/PaperMote/README.md

 ---

 ## Future Implementations
+-   Add cat image to the app
+-   Add skeleton UI to the app for loading status
 -   Create dashboard for user statistics
 -   Add animations to the app
 -   Add book summary feature based on current notes